Michael Loebenstein

 Michael Loebenstein (born 1974 in Vienna) is a writer, curator and as of 1 October 2017 the director of the Austrian Film Museum (Österreichisches Filmmuseum).
 From October 2011 to January 2017 he held the post of Chief Executive Officer (CEO) of the National Film and Sound Archive of Australia (NFSA).
-Since 2013 he is serving as Secretary General of FIAF, the International Federation of Film Archives.
+From 2013 to 2023 he served as Secretary General of FIAF, the International Federation of Film Archives.

 Previously he held senior positions at the Austrian Film Museum and at the Ludwig Boltzmann Institute for History and Society (currently operating as the Ludwig Boltzmann Institute for Digital History) in its historical research cluster.
 He worked as an advisor to the Austrian Federal Ministry for Education, Arts and Culture.
 He has also worked as a freelance curator and researcher in the field of audiovisual archiving and history, having particular interests in avant-garde and documentary film, Visual History and Holocaust Studies.

+During his tenure at the National Film & Sound Archive of Australia the NFSA, like all Federal Cultural institutions, was impacted by budget cuts under the Coalition government's 'efficiency dividen' program.
+Despite significant cuts to the NFSA's programs and a reduction of its workforce Loebenstein repositioned the institution with a focus on digital transformation and public engagement.
+During his tenure, the archive increased its annual accessioning rate from 50,000 to 100,000 items and increased its capacity for digitisation of at-risk materials.
+In October 2015, the NFSA released "Deadline 2025: Collections at Risk," a strategy document warning that audiovisual material on magnetic tape would be lost unless digitized by 2025.
+The NFSA also reviewed its online activities and launched an award-winning website in 2015/2016.